Works Register Home Log In Authors

 There are self-born beings, gods born in higher realms as a result of accumulating wholesome deeds.

-Correct Grasp of the Six Pillars of Wholesome Faith
+Grasping the Six Pillars of Wholesome Faith Correctly

-To faithfully abide by the six pillars of wholesome faith, we must correctly grasp their meaning.
+To faithfully abide by the six pillars of wholesome faith, we need to grasp their meaning correctly.

-Correct Grasp of the First Pillar of Wholesome Faith
+Grasping the First Pillar of Wholesome Faith Correctly

 Wholesome deeds carry wholesome fruit.

-What is the perfect wholesome deed?
+What is a perfect wholesome deed?
 It is the calming of the mind.

 The calming of the mind can also be defined as the cessation of anger, passion and delusion.

-Crossing the stream of passion — is the cessation of craving for what is pleasant and disgust for what is unpleasant.
-The wise crossing the stream of passion make wholesome deeds, words and thoughts pleasant for themselves.
-The wise make unwholesome deeds, words and thoughts unpleasant for themselves.
+Crossing the stream of passion is the cessation of craving for what is pleasant and aversion to what is unpleasant.
+The wise crossing the stream of passion make wholesome deeds, words and thoughts pleasant for themselves; the wise make unwholesome deeds, words and thoughts unpleasant for themselves.

-The exhaustion of delusion — is the overcoming of complacency.
-Complacency is based on the thoughts: “I'm — a body, feeling, view, volition, consciousness that experiences happiness and unhappiness.
+The exhaustion of delusions is overcoming complacency.
+Complacency is based on the thoughts: “I'm a body, feeling, view, volition, consciousness that experiences happiness and unhappiness.
 The body, feeling, view, volition, consciousness — are mine.”
-Therefore those thoughts must be recognized as inadequate, causing suffering, ill-considered, quickly taken on faith.
-On the other hand, worthwhile, leading to long-term good are the thoughts: “I'm — not a body, not a feeling, not a view, not volition, not consciousness that experiences happiness and unhappiness.
+Therefore, those thoughts need to be recognized as inadequate, causing suffering, ill-considered, hastily taken on faith.
+On the other hand, worthwhile, leading to long-term good are the thoughts: “I'm not a body, not a feeling, not a view, not volition, not consciousness that experiences happiness and unhappiness.
 Those five revolve within themselves, are subject to suffering, extinction, defacement.
-I'll use them when they are engaged in good activities and will see them as danger and dust thrown against the wind in those cases when they are engaged in bad activities.
+I'll use them when they are engaged in good activities but will see them as danger and dust thrown against the wind whenever they are engaged in bad activities.

-Correct Grasp of the Second Pillar of Wholesome Faith
+Grasping the Second Pillar of Wholesome Faith Correctly

 Unwholesome deeds carry unwholesome fruit.

 What is the unwholesome fruit?
 It is despondency, despair, grief and dullness.
-We must know that those types of suffering are the consequences of the impassioned and wrong acts of the body, mind and speech.
-Blaming the world and other beings for our own frustration thus ends and a wholesome aspiration to liberate the mind and behaviour from defilements is conceived.
+We should know that those types of suffering are the consequences of the impassioned and bad activities of the body, mind and speech.
+So blaming the world and other beings for our own frustration ends and a wholesome aspiration to liberate the mind and behaviour from defilements is conceived.
 We should argue about the suffering as follows:

 What is despondency?
 It is the lack of aspiration for wholesome action.
 It arises as a result of seeking temporary happiness.
 When there is satiety with temporary happiness or it disappears, despondency sets in.